Dubăsari: Moldavian SSR and post-secession

-In 1951–1954, the Dubăsari dam and a 48 MW hydroelectric power plant Dubossarskaya GES was constructed, and the Dubossary Reservoir was formed.
+In 1951–1954, the Dubăsari Dam and a 48 MW hydroelectric power plant was constructed, and the Dubăsari Reservoir was formed.

 Dubăsari and its suburbs were the sites of major conflict during 1990–1992 that eventually culminated in the War of Transnistria (1992).
 Since then, it has been controlled by the breakaway administration of Transnistria, and tensions have risen most recently during the 2022 Russian invasion of Ukraine.

 The city's economy was significantly damaged during the war in 1992.